 - Pay for significant unexpected loss due to member claims occurring from catastrophes

-The board of directors may allocate funds to a member’s Subscriber Account based on USAA financial performance.
-The amount you receive depends on your existing account balance and the amount of auto and property insurance premiums paid that year.
+The board of directors may allocate funds to a member’s SSA based on USAA financial performance.
+The amount you receive depends on your existing account balance and the amount of auto and property insurance premiums you paid that year.

 What is a USAA Subscriber’s Account Distribution?